Nepal Travel Guide

 2. SIM Cards

-Ncell and Nepal Telecom (NTC) provide prepaid SIM cards with data packs as the best option for a connection for tourists for stability.
+Ncell and Nepal Telecom (NTC) provide prepaid SIM cards with data packs as the best option for tourists for stability.
 Purchase SIM cards from Kathmandu, Pokhara, or Tribhuvan International Airport service offices upon arrival.
-Passport, passport size photo, and completed registration form are required to register.
+A passport, passport-size photo, and a completed registration form are required to register.
 It costs 500-1500 NPR based on the limit of data usage, and it is easy to get a recharge card at shops within tourist zones.

 3. Coverage